zapabob/ROCm/docs/tutorials/install/windows/cli/upgrade.md

-# Upgrading Using the Graphical Interface
+# Upgrading using the graphical interface

 The steps to uninstall the HIP SDK for Windows are described in this document.

-## HIP SDK Upgrade
+## HIP SDK upgrade

 To upgrade an existing installation of the HIP SDK without preserving the previous version, first uninstall it, then install the new version following the